mkruselj/SublimeKSP/README.md

 # SublimeKSP

-A Sublime Text 3/4 plugin for working with and compiling KSP (Kontakt Script Processor) code.
+A Sublime Text 3/4 and Visual Studio Code plugin for working with and compiling KSP (Kontakt Script Processor) code.

 ### Changes
 This fork is based on [Nils Liberg's official SublimeKSP plugin, v1.11](http://nilsliberg.se/ksp/), and supports all Kontakt versions.
 However, there are a number of additions and changes:

 * Available in Package Control, which supports automatic updates
+* Available in Visual Studio Marketplace, which supports automatic updates
 * Updates to the syntax highlighting
 * Support for Creator Tools GUI Designer
 * Numerous additions to the preprocessor, allowing for UI arrays, new macro types and much more
 * See the [SublimeKSP Added Features](https://github.com/nojanath/SublimeKSP/wiki/SublimeKSP-Added-Features) section of the [Wiki](https://github.com/nojanath/SublimeKSP/wiki) for more information

-### Installation
+### Installation (Sublime Text)

 * Install [Package Control](https://packagecontrol.io/installation)
 * After installing Package Control and restarting Sublime Text: